summer-biking-group-shot

 Your Responsibility Code

-Last winter the National Ski Area Association introduced an updated Your Responsibility Code to better encompass all the ways to stay safe on the slopes this season.
+In 2022 the National Ski Area Association introduced an updated Your Responsibility Code to better encompass all the ways to stay safe on the slopes this season.
 It is your responsibility to know the code and abide by it as you adventure on the mountain.

 1. Always stay in control.
 You must be able to stop or avoid people or objects.